Create your first SAR Slides

 Loading fragment transformations

-On the left pane, you can see your query molecule depicted with directionnal arrows.
+On the left pane, you can see your query molecule depicted with directional arrows.
 These arrows represent positions where at least one transformation exists within the dataset.
 When hovering on a fragment or an arrow, the part that has existing transformation is highlighted in green.

 Hover your mouse on the difluorophenol moiety, and then click on it.